roseperrone/video-object-detection/README.md

 train.py
 ```

-## Order in which to use the scripts to test a net on youtube videos to detect a single noun
+## To run the net on youtube videos to produce frames with the detected noun drawn in a bounding box, run these scripts

 ```
 main.py